ValdmanisLab/InVNTR/Archive/November Update/README.md

-# InVNTR
+# Simple VNTR Extractor
-Isolate and neaten VNTRs (InVNTR): A command-line tool for VNTR analysis and visualization.

-# Updated documentation for 1.4 incoming

-## Usage: To isolate VNTR alleles and neaten motifs from genomes.
+## Usage: To extract VNTR alleles and simple motifs from genomes.
 ### Input:
 *Required:*
 - consistent and unique starting and ending sequence (either first & last motifs or directly outside of them)